lanl/LaGriT/docs/pages/release_notes/lagrit_release_notes_V2.002.md

 title: 'LaGriT V2 Release Notes'
 ---

+# Versions 2.002 2008 to 2.2 Release November 2010

+This covers work from 2008 to 2010 and includes V2.2 major release before changing all code to support 64 bit.

 ## Version 2.2 Release November 2010

-This is the last release before work to support 64 bit.

 ```
 *               *    Program:  LaGriT V2.200   Linux m32      *